Dragory/modmailbot-community-resources/GCP Guide.md

 4) Run `tar zxf v3.0.3.tar.gz`

-5) Naviage to the directory it creates.
+5) Navigate to the directory it creates.

 6) Run `cp config.{example.,}ini`

 7) Run `nano config.ini` and edit the config to your liking.

-Continue following the guide from step [9.](https://github.com/mesub7/modmailbot-community-resources/blob/master/GCP%20Guide.md#step-nine-inviting-the-bot-to-the-server)
+Continue following the guide from step [9.](https://github.com/Dragory/modmailbot-community-resources/blob/master/GCP%20Guide.md#step-nine-inviting-the-bot-to-the-server)

 # Logs

 We've got the bot working now but you may want to have working logs.
 If this is the case then follow the instructions below.

-Prequisite: Port 8890 (tcp) has to be opened.
+Prequisite: Port 8890 (TCP) has to be opened.
 If you don't know how to open a port then check [PortForward's website](http://portforward.com/).

 Once you've done that then: